K-SAHASRA/K-SAHASRA/README.md

-### Hi there people 👋 Stalking me? 🧐 Your in the right place then ✨
+### Hi there people 👋 Curious to know more about me? 🧐 Your in the right place then ✨

 # 💫 About Me: